Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.remove(idsOrDocs)
 ```

+Find multiple documents using the `_id` of that doc.
+It will update, remove, and encrypt all those documents.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------
 `idsOrDocs`  | Array | Properties that should be changed with a `_id` property or ids | Yes